-Yet, as well organized and useful as those classes were, I really learned to speak Italian by following my cousin around Milano.
+Yet, as well organized and useful as those classes were, I really learned to speak Italian by following my cousin around Milano, where I acquired the cultural awa.
 I spent hours listening to her friends talking and I could understand more and more of what I was hearing.
 This proved to be the ideal way to train myself to speak, first watching and listening and then gradually speaking.

 Today I still speak fluent Italian and I enjoy translating old Italian literature into modern English.
 Many pages on this site have some examples of my translations of Machiavelli, Boccaccio and others.
 Look on the pull-down menu under “Italian” to get to those various pages.